anapaulalange/anapaulalange/README.md

 ### I'm Ana Paula and I've been working in tech since 2021.👋

 - 🧐 I work as Quality Assurance Analisty - QA
-- 🟡 Cypress | Postman
+- 🟡 Cypress | Javascript

  <div>